What is Time Window?

 With 50 people we permanently share 1000m2 of studios, ateliers and offices: our biotope.
 At Time Window we try to find collective solutions for artists’ individual struggles – affordable housing is just one of them.
 Our Biotope is a sanctuary to develop and produce independent work.

 There’s no hierarchy: nobody’s in charge here.
 We work collectively to keep up the space, organize events and do our daily business.
-Initiative and responsibility are important, but members never have to do anything alone.
+Taking initiative and responsibility are important, but members never have to do anything alone.

 In committees and project groups we think outside of the box.
 We develop new methods for organizing feedback, for funding arts, for negotiating as a freelancer, for lobbying, networking & sharing knowledge.
 And yes, finding your place as an artist within the big city.